Melanoma Treatment

 To find out the stage of melanoma, the tumor is completely removed and nearby lymph nodes are checked for signs of cancer.
 The stage of the cancer is used to determine which treatment is best.
 Check with your doctor to find out which stage of cancer you have.

-- The thickness of the tumor.
-The thickness of the tumor is measured from the surface of the skin to the deepest part of the tumor.
+• The tumor's thickness, which is measured from the surface of the skin to the deepest part of the tumor.

-- Whether the cancer has spread to other parts of the body, such as the lung, liver, brain, soft tissue (including muscle), gastrointestinal tract, and/or distant lymph nodes.
-Cancer may have spread to places in the skin far away from where it first formed.
+• Whether the cancer has spread to other parts of the body, such as the lung, liver, brain, soft tissue (including muscle), digestive tract, and/or distant lymph nodes.

 The following stages are used for melanoma: